subramanya1997/navigating-umass-amherst-a-handbook-for-international-students/academics-careers/beyond-coursework-job-hunt.md

 ## Beyond Coursework and Job Hunt

-The academic journey at UMass Amherst extends far beyond lectures and assignments—it’s about venturing into uncharted territories, challenging the boundaries of learning, and maximizing every available opportunity.
-As a graduate student in computer science at UMass Amherst, I’ve discovered that initiatives such as independent studies, projects, and the job hunt process are not just complements to coursework, but essential elements of a comprehensive academic and professional growth experience.
+The academic journey at UMass Amherst extends far beyond lectures and assignments—it's about venturing into uncharted territories, challenging the boundaries of learning, and maximizing every available opportunity.
+As a graduate student in computer science at UMass Amherst, I've discovered that initiatives such as independent studies, projects, and the job hunt process are not just complements to coursework, but essential elements of a comprehensive academic and professional growth experience.

 #### My Diving Board: Independent Studies and Projects